JRomIV/cyclistic-case-study/README.md

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 # Introduction
-This repository contains an analysis of data from **Cyclistic**, a fictional bike-share company based in Chicago.
-The overall objective is to uncover insights to develop a marketing strategy to convert casual riders into annual members.
-By analyzing Cyclistic’s bike trip data, we aim to understand how different types of customers use the service and identify opportunities to encourage casual riders to purchase annual memberships.
+This project explores ride data from Cyclistic, a fictional bike-share company based in Chicago.
+The goal is to figure out how casual riders use the service and uncover ways to encourage them to become annual members.
+By looking into trip patterns, ride lengths, and usage trends, I worked to surface insights that could shape a smarter, more targeted marketing strategy.

 ### The analysis will seek to answer the following questions:
 1. How do the number of rides, average ride duration, and ride distance differ between casual riders and subscribing members?
-2. Which days (e.g., weekdays vs. weekends) and seasons see the highest usage from casual riders and subscribing members?"
+2. Which days (e.g., weekdays vs. weekends) and seasons see the highest usage from casual riders and subscribing members?
 3. What are the most popular locations for casual riders?
 4. Which bike types are most frequently used by casual riders, and how does this compare to those of subscribing members?
 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -